Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.rst

 Overview
 --------

-Scans a logfile for set of pattern or regex and alarms on the number of findings.
+Scans a logfile for set of pattern or regex and alerts on the number of findings.

 Use ``--warning-pattern`` or ``--warning-regex`` to limit which lines will be considered a warning.
 Then use ``-warning`` to set the number of matches that will actually trigger a warning.